Edward H. Hurst: Early career

 Hurst was born on December 18, 1916, in Fort Valley, Georgia, and attended high school there.
 He then enrolled in Mercer University in Macon, Georgia, and studied journalism.
 While studying, he joined the Marine Corps Reserve via a platoon leaders' class in April 1936 and attended several summer training camps.
 On graduating in June 1938 with a Bachelor of Arts degree, he was designated an honor graduate of the platoon leaders' class and commissioned second lieutenant in the Marine Corps on June 27, 1938.

 Hurst was subsequently called up for active duty and attached to the Basic School at Philadelphia Navy Yard for further officer training.
 While at the Basic School, many of his classmates became general officers or had very distinguished career later: Gregory Boyington, Hugh M. Elwood, Lowell E. English, Carl J. Fleps, Charles J. Quilter, Donn J. Robertson or Alvin S. Sanders.

 He completed training in May 1939 and was attached to the Marine detachment aboard the battleship USS New Mexico.
 He was stationed in Hawaii, before he received transfer orders for duty with the rifle range at Marine Barracks on Parris Island, South Carolina.
-He was promoted to first lieutenant in August 1941 and appointed commanding officer of the Marine detachment within Marine Barracks st the Naval Air Station Pensacola in Florida.
+He was promoted to first lieutenant in August 1941 and appointed commanding officer of the Marine detachment within Marine Barracks at the Naval Air Station Pensacola in Florida.